 We are hiring!

-NIH-funded positions available for at least one graduate student and/or one postdoctoral fellow to investigate neural circuits of reward and affective processing.
-The ideal candidate will have a strong interest in cellular neurophysiology and imaging, transcriptomics and/or rodent behavior.
+NIH-funded positions available for at least one postdoctoral fellow to investigate neural circuits of reward and affective processing.
+The ideal candidate will have a strong background and interest in cellular neurophysiology, imaging, transcriptomics and/or rodent behavior.
 Contact Dr. Fioravante directly for more information and to apply.

 ADVANCING DIVERSITY IN NEUROSCIENCE RESEARCH